AP | A-Level | IB | NCERT 11 + 12 – FREE NOTES, RESOURCES AND VIDEOS!

 Full Notes

-Photoelectron Spectroscopy (PES) is a powerful experimental technique used to investigate the electronic structure of atoms.
-It allows us to determine how much energy is needed to remove electrons from different energy levels (or subshells) within an atom or ion.
+It allows us to determine how much energy is needed to remove electrons from different subshells within an atom or ion.
+This energy is called binding energy.

 Interpreting a PES Spectrum